SomeOddCodeGuy/WilmerAI/README.md

-  requests 2.34.2         - HTTP client for LLM API and tool calls urllib3 2.7.0           - Transport layer for requests scikit-learn 1.9.0      - TF-IDF vectorization for memory search Flask 3.1.3             - HTTP server framework Jinja2 3.1.6            - Template rendering for workflow prompts Pillow 12.2.0           - Image format detection and processing eventlet 0.41.0         - Async WSGI server (optional) waitress 3.0.2          - Production WSGI server (optional) cryptography 48.0.1     - Fernet encryption for stored data mcp 1.27.2              - Model Context Protocol client (MCPToolCall node) PySocks 1.7.1           - SOCKS proxy support for requests (WebFetch proxy)
+  requests 2.34.2         - HTTP client for LLM API and tool calls urllib3 2.7.0           - Transport layer for requests Flask 3.1.3             - HTTP server framework Jinja2 3.1.6            - Template rendering for workflow prompts
+  Pillow 12.3.0           - Image format detection and processing eventlet 0.41.1         - Async WSGI server (optional) waitress 3.0.2          - Production WSGI server (optional) cryptography 49.0.0     - Fernet encryption for stored data mcp 1.28.1              - Model Context Protocol client (MCPToolCall node) PySocks 1.7.1           - SOCKS proxy support for requests (WebFetch proxy)

 No telemetry or analytics code was found in any of these packages' initialization paths as used